 “But, Joseph, everyone is already talking.
 This could get very difficult.
 And I,” Mary spoke in haste.
 Joseph kindly put his finger to her lips.

 “Mary, I loved you enough to marry you.
-And God loves you enough to choose you as the mother of the Christ child.
+And God loves you enough to choose you as the mother of this child.
 That will have to be enough love to get us through this.”
 He smiled lovingly.

 Just then, her thoughts were interrupted with a sharp pain.
 She doubled over and nearly fell from the old donkey.